noflcl/dashdroid/docs/nixos.md

 ## direnv

-<mark>Note:</mark> I'm throwing an error for holding the shell, this error is safe to ignore.

-> direnv export bash]) is taking a while to execute.
-Use CTRL-C to give up

-Navigate into the `nix -> direnv` and execute `direnv allow` to start the dashdroid server.
+You need flakes enabled, navigate into the `nix -> direnv` and execute `direnv allow` to start the dashdroid server 😎